Mar 22, 2026 9 min read

 model.go

-The files shift to match the language.
+The files and the naming shift to match the language.
 The goal in each case is the same: when I’m working on invoicing, I want to be in one place.
-What that place looks like depends on where I’m working.
+The structure serves that, not the other way around.

 Where shared code lives

-The feature boundary doesn’t mean no shared code.
-Models, base classes, and shared utilities can live at the app root.
-What belongs in the slice is the code that only exists because of that feature: the controller, the request, the service, the jobs, the mail.
-Shared concerns like authentication middleware and error handling stay global.
+Organizing by feature doesn’t mean every piece of code belongs to exactly one feature.
+Models, base classes, shared utilities — these live at the app root.
+What belongs inside a slice is the code that only exists because of that feature: the controller, the request, the service, the jobs, the mail.
+Cross-cutting concerns like authentication middleware and error handling stay global.
+A slice doesn’t need its own version of those.

-Shared logic — if several features need the same calculation or behavior, it has to live outside any single slice.
-It becomes a shared service at the root, or you end up with copies that drift apart until someone notices.
+Shared logic is the most common problem.
+If several features need the same behavior, it has to live somewhere outside any single slice.
+Sometimes that’s the right call and it becomes a shared service.
+Sometimes you end up with similar code in two places that gradually drifts apart until someone realizes they’ve been maintaining two versions of the same thing.

-Onboarding — in a layered structure, all controllers are in Controllers/.
-Someone unfamiliar with the codebase can find them without knowing the domain.
-Here, you need to know you’re looking for something invoice-related before you land in the right folder.
+Onboarding takes a different shape.
+In a layered project, you can find all the controllers without knowing anything about the domain.
+Here, you need enough context to know you’re looking for something invoice-related before you end up in the right folder.
+That’s a real cost for someone new to the codebase.

-Testing — calling Eloquent directly in a service makes mocking harder.
-When I do write tests I use a real database with factory data, which works, but it’s slower and requires more setup.
-That’s a real tradeoff.
+Testing is the most direct tradeoff from the decision to skip abstractions.
+Calling Eloquent directly in a service makes mocking harder.
+When I do write tests, I run them against a real database with factory data — which works, but it’s slower and requires more setup than mocking a repository would.
+I’ve made a deliberate choice there, and it has a cost.